 - While the potatoes are cooking, heat the half and half, garlic, bay leaf, and remaining 2 tablespoons of butter in a small saucepan over medium heat.

 - Drain the potatoes and return them to the hot, dry pot.
 Stir them over low heat for 2 minutes until they are dry.
-Pass the potatoes through a ricer into a large bowl.
+Pass the potatoes through a potato ricer or food mill into a large bowl.
 Gently stir in the hot cream mixture a little at a time until the potatoes are smooth and creamy (discard the garlic and bay leaf).
 You may not need to use all of the liquid.
 Set aside a small amount of the caramelized onions for garnish and stir the remaining onions into the mashed potatoes.
 Crumble the goat cheese into the potatoes and stir to combine well.
 Season with salt and black pepper to taste.

 - Spoon the mashed potatoes into a serving bowl and garnish with the remaining caramelized onions.
 Serve hot.